-A contract c may be be either: (i) an internal choice \oplus , with the intuitive semantics that after sending the message e_i to participant α_i , behaviour c_i take places; (ii) an external choice \sum , saying that if a message of sort e_i is received by α_i , then behaviour c_i takes place; or (iii) a recursive behaviour.
-We assume that $\forall i \neq j \in I$. (α_i, e_i) \neq (α_j, e_j) in internal and external choices.
+A contract c may be either: (i) an internal choice \oplus , with the intuitive semantics that after sending the message e_i to participant α_i , behaviour c_i take places; (ii) an external choice \sum , saying that if a message of sort e_i is received from α_i , then behaviour c_i takes place; or (iii) a recursive behaviour.
+We assume that $\forall i \neq j \in I$: $(\alpha_i, e_i) \neq (\alpha_j, e_j)$ in internal and external choices, and that \oplus and + are associative and commutative.
 We write fv(c) for the free participant variables in c.

-A system of contract T may be either: (i) a parallel composition of systems $T \mid T'$; or (ii) a named contract $A\langle c \rangle$, saying that participant A promises to behave according to c; (iii) a queue (AB): ρ of messages from A to B. In a system T, we assume that there is at most one queue per pair of participants, (i.e., one channel per direction), and that participant names are pairwise distinct.
+A system of contracts T may be either: (i) a parallel composition of systems $T \mid T'$; or (ii) a named contract $A\langle c \rangle$, saying that participant A promises to behave according to c; (iii) a queue (AB): ρ of messages from A to B. In a system T, we assume that there is at most one queue per pair of participants, (i.e., one channel per direction), and that participant names are pairwise distinct.

-We consider systems of contracts as processes whose semantics is given by the following main reduction rules (see App.
-A for the omitted ones):
+We consider systems of contracts as processes whose semantics is given by the following main reduction rules (see the online appendix [15] for the omitted ones):